era/elias.sh/markdown/posts/opentelemetry_timeseries_metrics_and_a_bit_of_rust.md

 There is something missing in my explanation, in a world where software is deployed on different machines, different regions and different setups, having raw data of “memory usage” is useless if we cannot categorize this data per the different dimensions our software stack has.

 People call those dimensions different things, such as tags and labels.
 To simplify things I will only use tags.
 Tags help us to answer questions like: “Which Availability Zone has the higher rate of errors?”, “Which server has the higher CPU usage rate?”, “Which version of the software has the lower response time?”.
-All of that is by grouping the metrics by different tags.
+All of that by grouping the metrics by different tags.

 Let’s pause a bit, and define another term.
 Time-series.
 A time series refers to a sequence of data points collected or recorded in chronological order.
 It represents the measurement or observation of a variable or multiple variables over time.
 So from now on, instead of saying “metric x over the last y minutes”, I will just say the metric x time series.